zaros-labs/coding-contest/README.md

 ## Details

-Using `graphql-request` setup the client using TheGraph, alchemy or any other subgraph.
-Use any contract address to get any log.
-Ex: token was minted, transferred or a log that makes sense.
-Return in the GET route the response of the fetched subgraph.
+Using `graphql-request` setup the client using TheGraph, alchemy or any other subgraph tool.
+Get the latest **block number** on Arbitrum One Mainnet and return it in the `GET` route response of the fetched subgraph.
 Optimize the cache using another lib, manual memory ram states or any other idea.

+## Evaluation

+Attention to the files structure, simplicity with high functionality, optimization capabilities, types definition, graphql and EVM tools understanding.